-Luckily, we've figured out one little hack to help us keep our weekly food bills below budget.
+Luckily, we’ve figured out one little hack to help us keep our weekly food bills under budget.

 My Smartest Takeout Tip: Order the Lunch Special

-Whenever possible, we pick up lunch specials during the day to reheat later for dinner.
-Most restaurants offer crazy good deals to draw in the crowds during the day.
+Whenever possible, if we know we’re going to have takeout, we pick up lunch specials during the day to reheat later for dinner.
+Because most restaurants offer crazy good deals to draw in the crowds during the day.

 For example, there’s an Indian restaurant we love that offers a vegetarian option (we usually get chana saag!), plus a giant container of rice and naan for less than $10.
 We’ve priced it out: Buying all those things a la carte at dinner time would cost almost $18.
 That’s a big difference!

 A lunch special with chicken costs just a few dollars more, so we get that too and, because they’re still dinner-sized portions, we almost always have leftovers, which means I don’t have to spend more money on lunch the next day!

 We also have a go-to Thai place that has pad Thai, a salad, miso soup, and a little bonus veggie roll for just $9.
 It’s so much food!
 For so little money!
 The nighttime price of those things would be $20.